- Global climate is always changing!

 Reconstruction of paleoclimatic conditions based on the study of stable isotopes in ice core materials is one such proxy which is robust and not subject to uncertainties related to erosion, tectonism, or sedimentation processes.
 It has evolved into a well-recognized and powerful methodology.

-Oxygen has three naturally occurring isotopes: 16O, 17O, and 18O, where the subscripts 16, 17 and 18 refers to the atomic mass.
+Oxygen has three naturally occurring isotopes: 16O, 17O, and 18O, where the superscripts 16, 17 and 18 refer to the atomic mass.
 The most abundant oxygen isotope on Earth is 16O, with a small percentage of 18O and an even smaller percentage of 17O.

 Oxygen isotope analysis determines the ratio of 18O to 16O present in a sample; then compares the calculated ratio of those masses to a standard to obtain information about the temperature at which the sample ice was formed.

-Because 18O is two neutrons “heavier” (more massive) than 16O and causes the water molecule in which it occurs to be heavier by that amount, it requires more energy to vaporize H18OH (the water molecule is ofter written by organic chemists as HOH rather than H2O) H16OH, and H18OH liberates more energy when it condenses.
+Because 18O is two neutrons “heavier” (more massive) than 16O and causes the water molecule in which it occurs to be heavier by that amount, it requires more energy to vaporize H18OH than H16OH (the water molecule is often written by organic chemists as HOH rather than H2O), and H18OH liberates more energy when it condenses.
 In addition, H16OH tends to diffuse more rapidly.

 Because H16OH requires less energy to vaporize, and is more likely to diffuse to the liquid surface, the first water vapor formed during evaporation of liquid water is enriched in H16OH, and the residual liquid becomes enriched in H18OH.

 When water vapor condenses into liquid, the “heavier” H18OH preferentially enters the liquid, while H16OH is concentrated in the remaining vapor.